 Note: When adding captions to images, you have the option to edit the appearance of the text.
 For example, the font type, size and colour.
 We recommend changing the font colour to suit whether your overlay caption background is dark, light, or when you choose to have no background.

-If you use images as a way to break up points, we recommend cropping your image using the 'Header' ratio available when you click 'Crop shape' in our image editor.
-This crop ratio is very suitable for header images.
+Crop your images - For example, if you use images as a way to break up points, we recommend cropping your image using the 'Header' ratio available when you click 'Crop shape' in our image editor.
+Likewise, for images used in Overviews, we recommend the 'Overview' ratio.

 Examples